Viasat (VSAT)

 AI Analysis | Feedback

-Mark Dankberg, Chairman of the Board, Chief Executive Officer, and Co-Founder
+Mark Dankberg, Chairman of the Board and Chief Executive Officer

-Mark Dankberg co-founded Viasat in 1986.
-He served as CEO until November 2020, becoming Executive Chairman, and then resumed the CEO role in 2022.
-Prior to founding Viasat, Mr. Dankberg was Assistant Vice President of M/A-COM Linkabit from 1979 to 1986 and a Communications Engineer for Rockwell International Corporation from 1977 to 1979.
-He holds B.S.
-EE and M.S.
-EE degrees from Rice University.
+Mark Dankberg co-founded Viasat in 1986 and has served as its Chairman of the Board and CEO since.
+Prior to founding Viasat, he was Assistant Vice President of M/A-COM Linkabit and a Communications Engineer for Rockwell International Corporation.

 Gary Chase, Chief Financial Officer

-Gary Chase was appointed Chief Financial Officer of Viasat in September 2024.
-Before joining Viasat, he spent over 12 years at Delta Air Lines, where he most recently served as Senior Vice President of Operational Finance and was a member of the Delta Leadership Committee.
-During his tenure at Delta, he oversaw various financial functions including Financial Planning & Analysis, Investor Relations, Corporate Planning, and Operational Finance, and also served as interim Co-CFO and Chief Strategy Officer.
-Prior to Delta, Mr. Chase was an Institutional Investor ranked analyst and Managing Director in equity research at Barclays Capital and Lehman Brothers for 12 years, specializing in the airline and transportation industries.
+Gary Chase was appointed Chief Financial Officer of Viasat, effective September 16, 2024.
+He joined Viasat from Delta Air Lines, where he held the positions of Senior Vice President of Operational Finance and Chief Strategy Officer.
+Before his tenure at Delta, Mr. Chase was an Institutional Investor ranked analyst and Managing Director in equity research at Barclays Capital and Lehman Brothers.

 AI Analysis | Feedback